ShendreAk/MAP_HELM_SMILES/README.md

 ## 📬 Contact

 For issues or questions, please open an issue or contact the maintainer.
-© 2025 HELM-MAP-SMILES Converter Team
+© 2025 GPS Raghava Team, or email to `raghava@iiitd.ac.in`